There is little scrutiny of 'natural' deaths behind bars

 "They wouldn't give us any information while he was in the hospital," Wilson said.
 "I just received a call on Easter Sunday morning that he had passed."

-Wilson later was told by her brother's cellmate that he had not received help for almost ten minutes after his collapse.
+Wilson later was told by her brother's cellmate that he had not received help for almost 10 minutes after his collapse.
 She is still waiting to receive his autopsy report.

 "Everybody says that it's someone else's job to make sure things happen," Wilson said.
 "But I can tell you that I am so exhausted from doing this and beating my head against a wall and trying to get just something, give us something so that we can attempt to start to put closure."

 Currently, autopsies are not required for federal prison deaths that are pronounced natural, unless deemed necessary by the warden.
-However, the BOP does submit a multi-level mortality review report to the Office of Quality Management, which is meant to summarize how the death was handled.
+However, the Bureau of Prisons does submit a multilevel mortality review report to the Office of Quality Management, which is meant to summarize how the death was handled.
 This report is not provided to the public or the families of the inmates.
-NPR submitted a public records request for all mortality review reports since 2009 and have yet to receive them.
+NPR submitted a public records request for all mortality review reports since 2009 and has yet to receive them.

 The BOP declined NPR's request for an interview but said that all deaths are investigated thoroughly.
 A spokesperson also said that there are detailed procedures to notify family members after an inmate's death.